eonx-com/payment-gateway-frontend-checksums/README.md

 This pull request will contain the updated versions.json file, containing the file hashes for the new version.

 ### Checksum file - version.json
-The version.json file will list the sem version, and hashes for each file found in the `/dist` folder in [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/)
+The version.json file will list the semantic version, and hashes for each file found in the `/dist` folder in [Eoneo JS SDK v2](https://github.com/eonx-com/eoneo-js-sdk-v2/)

 ***Here is an example of what the version.json file***